About IDE and SATA hard drive

 Why upgrade IDE hard drive to SSD?

-Some users would like to do clean install after swap old hard drive with a new one.
-Nevertheless, most PC users find it is simpler to just clone IDE HDD to SATA SSD, so that they don’t have to reinstall all software, programs and re-configure system settings.
-Well, how to upgrade IDE to SATA becomes the next puzzle you need to figure out.
+As for the method, some users would like to swap old hard drive with the new one and clean install Windows 10 on it.
+Nevertheless, most PC users find it is simpler to just clone IDE HDD to SATA SSD, thus they don’t have to reinstall Windows, programs and re-configure those settings.
+Well, here's a guide to help you do so.

 Before upgrading IDE HDD to SSD

-There are some objects you need to prepare before you start.
+There are some things you need to prepare before cloning data and OS.

 Reliable IDE hard drive duplicator – AOMEI Backupper Professional.
 This ensures the success boot after data migration from IDE hard drive to SATA SSD.
 AOMEI Backupper supports clone big IDE hard drive to smaller SATA SSD and vice versa, which saves the time of resizing partition.

-If you want to upgrade IDE laptop to SSD, an USB-to-SATA cable adapter is necessary.
+If you want to upgrade IDE laptop to SSD, an USB-to-SATA cable adapter might be necessary.

 How to replace IDE hard drive with SSD via AOMEI Backupper?